compTAG/student-resources/how-tos/seminar.md

 2. To start research conversations, and potentially tackle open problems.

 3. Practice presenting.
 You will give many presentations in your academic career.
-It is best to get some practice when you can.
-The book club gives you a low stress opportunity to try things out different presentation techniques to see what does and what does not work.
+It is best to get some practice when you can, and seminar is a safe space to do so.
+Please be respectful of preesnters and responsive to constructive criticism.

 ## For all seminar attendees

 If the presenters post something to read before the seminar, please read (or at least skim) the material that they post.
 Try to bring one or two questions or thoughts that can help improve the discussion.
-Trying to come up with a few questions will help you be more engaged with the material.
+Being familiar with the material before the seminar starts will help you be more engaged with the presentation.

 After the meeting, send the presenters one up / one down feedback.
 This can be sent as a DM on slack.